Vimbayinashe/student-management-system/README.md

            ```
            {
               "errorCode": 404,
-              "message": "Student with ID 18 not found",
+              "message": "Student with ID 24 not found",
               "timestamp": "2022-02-26T21:34:47.780382166",
-              "url": "/api/v1/students/18"
+              "url": "/api/v1/students/24"
            }
            ```

  7. **DELETE**  api/v1/students/{id}
-     - Description - remove/delete a student from the system
+     - Description - delete a student with the given ID from the system
      - Path Parameters
-         - **id** - an integer that represents the student's ID number in the system
+         - **id** - a number that represents the student's ID number in the system
      - Request body - none
      - Responses
          - **204 No Content**